 Chefs have a fondness for the kitchen.
 It is a place of controlled chaos, creativity, growth, anger, passion, and family.
-The Stove sets memories for both chefs and their idea for Kitchen Social.
+The Stove sets memories for both chefs and their idea for kitchen social.

-Antonio fell in love with the kitchen social.
-Antonio says "the social aspect is what most people don't understand in the kitchen.
+Antonio says, "The social aspect is what most people don't understand in the kitchen.
 It was standing over a stove with my grandma watching her make noodles and sauce.
 Watching her tasting, stirring, and making faces.
 I would sit and watch in awe.
 Standing with mom, that was an honor.
-The kids would have to grate cheese, or cut vegetables.
+The kids would have to grate cheese or cut vegetables.
 If you got to help her cook, that meant she trusted you."
 Antonio laughed!
-The restaurant aspect was totally different, Antonio replied.
-"The restaurant really was a love hate.
+The restaurant aspect was totally different.
+Antonio replied, "The restaurant really was a love/hate.
 You worked right next someone that you spent more time with than your family at home.
 You would rely on each other, all the while cussing at each other all night.
 But in the end, we shrugged it off...like fighting with your siblings over a remote or the phone.
 In the end you still loved each other.
-We would buy beer after work and hang out.
-All of that is the meaning of the Stove, kitchen social.
+We would buy beers after work and hang out.
+All of that is the meaning of The Stove, kitchen social.
 It is life, love, passion, and family!"

 Scott says, "Home and Restaurant are the same.
-You have to understand the excitement being bent over a stove, all of the smells, sounds, heat, fast pace, and comradery of it all.
+You must understand the excitement being bent over a stove, all the smells, sounds, heat, fast pace, and comradery of it all.
 At home I know I am instilling family and the feeling of home, by cooking and being able to do what my mom and dad did for me.
-Work, it is building relationships on that line bent over that stove, with a saute pan in hand.
-The sounds of cooks and chefs alike hearing, YES, CHEF!
-And knowing that dish we created is going to be the conversation of the table!
-Then taking what we have created there, and talking to guests about it.
-This is now more than ever a Social position.
-You can not hide in the kitchen.
-You need to earn your guests trust!
-Let them know you have faith in your food.
-This is why we love the Kitchen Social for our Venue!
+Work, it is building relationships on that line bent over that stove, with a sauté pan in hand.
+The sounds of cooks and chefs alike hearing, “YES, CHEF!” and knowing that dish we created is going to be the conversation of the table!
+Then taking what we have created there and talking to guests about it.
+This is now more than ever a social position.
+You cannot hide in the kitchen.
+You need to earn your guest’s trust!
+Let them know you have faith in your food.”